edgelesssys/contrast/dev-docs/aks/nested-virt-internals.md

 az ssh vm --resource-group "${RG}" --vm-name nested-virt-test
 ```

-The VM has access to hyperv as a paravisor via `/dev/mshv` (and *not* `/dev/kvm`, which would be expected for nested virt on Linux).
-The userspace component for spawning nested VMs on mshv is part of [rust-vmm](https://github.com/rust-vmm/mshv).
+The VM has access to hyperv as a paravisor via `/dev/mshv` (and *not* `/dev/kvm`, which would be expected for nested virtualization on Linux).
+The user space component for spawning nested VMs on `mshv` is part of [rust-vmm](https://github.com/rust-vmm/mshv).
-This feature is enabled by kernel patches which are not yet upstream.
-At the time of writing, the VM image uses a kernel with a uname of `5.15.126.mshv9-2.cm2` and this additional kernel cmdline parameter: `hyperv_resvd_new=0x1000!0x933000,0x17400000!0x104e00000,0x1000!0x1000,0x4e00000!0x100000000`.
+This feature is enabled by kernel patches which aren't yet upstream.
+At the time of writing, the VM image uses a kernel with a `uname` of `5.15.126.mshv9-2.cm2` and this additional kernel cmdline parameter: `hyperv_resvd_new=0x1000!0x933000,0x17400000!0x104e00000,0x1000!0x1000,0x4e00000!0x100000000`.

 The Kernel is built from a CBL Mariner [spec file](https://github.com/microsoft/CBL-Mariner/blob/2.0/SPECS/kernel-mshv/kernel-mshv.spec) and the Kernel source is [publicly accessible](https://cblmarinerstorage.blob.core.windows.net/sources/core/kernel-mshv-5.15.126.mshv9.tar.gz).
 MicroVM guests use a newer Kernel ([spec](https://github.com/microsoft/CBL-Mariner/tree/2.0/SPECS/kernel-uvm-cvm)).

-The image also ships parts of the confidential-containers tools, the kata-runtime, cloud-hypervisor and related tools (kata-runtime, cloud-hypervisor, [containerd](https://github.com/microsoft/confidential-containers-containerd)), some of which contain patches that are not yet upstream, as well as a custom guest image under `/opt`:
+The image also ships parts of the confidential-containers tools, the kata-runtime, cloud-hypervisor and related tools (kata-runtime, cloud-hypervisor, [containerd](https://github.com/microsoft/confidential-containers-containerd)), some of which contain patches that aren't yet upstream, as well as a custom guest image under `/opt`:

 <details>
 <summary><code>$ find /opt/confidential-containers/</code></summary>